DavSonCZE/NgrokGetIP/ngrok_setup_tuturial.md

 Configuration file you can find for example: C:\Users\Username\ .ngrok2 in folder find file ngrok.yml .
 This is a main configuration file!
 6. Edit your configuration file by yourself.

+7. If you want use my UPGRADE read readme!

 # Example config:
 authtoken: 1UAXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX3Gm (REPLECE FOR YOUR KEY)<br>